azstack/iOS-SDK-Documentation/README.md

 # 1. Create application
 AZStack will provide an application ID (appID) for your application and a RSA public key (appKey); appID will be stored inside your app (client), and public key will be stored in your server.

-Each unique user of your application need 01 unqiue identifier (azStackUserID) in AZStack server.
-Its format type is string and called: azStackUserID.

-For example, if your user use email to identify user, and you have 2 different users: user1@email.com, user2@abc.com then they need 2 different azStackUserID, like: user1_email_com, user2_abc_com.
-Or can use their emails (user1@email.com, user2@email.com) as azStackUserID.

-Another example, if your system use mobile number, username, ... to identify user then can use it as azStackUserID.

-To avoid complexity, please use same user id in your database (username, email, phone number, ...) as in AZStack (azStackUserID).
-(Two different apps can have 2 users with same azStackUserID)

 # 2. Add the SDK to your Xcode Project
 ### 2.1.
 Download AZStack Framework at: